Central canal stenosis prevention

-Central spinal canal stenosis is referred to by various names such as spinal stenosis, canal stenosis, or central stenosis.
-Foraminal stenosis refers to stenosis of the vertebral foramen, the passages through which spinal nerves pass as the leave the spinal cord and go to various body parts.
-Both types of stenosis potentially cause severe symptoms when the stenotic opening strangulates neural tissue.
-Nerve compression can cause pain, numbness, weakness, tingling and muscular paralysis.
-Since stenosis is related to aging, prevention of all stenosis is not possible.
-However, there are some steps which may be taken to retard the development of this condition.
+Central spinal canal stenosis is referred to by various names, such as spinal stenosis, canal stenosis or central stenosis.
+Foraminal stenosis refers to stenosis of the vertebral foramen, the passages through which spinal nerve roots pass as they leave the spinal cord and go to various body parts.
+Both types of stenosis potentially cause severe symptoms if the narrowing causes nerve compression.
+These symptoms can include pain, numbness, weakness, tingling and muscular paralysis.
+Since stenosis is often related to degenerative conditions caused by aging, it is not always possible to prevent.
+However, there are some steps that may be taken to slow down the potential development of this condition.

 - Maintain a healthy body weight

 Each of these recommendations can help keep your spinal anatomy as strong and healthy as possible, potentially combating the natural degeneration that takes place with aging, including the development of central canal stenosis.

 If despite all efforts to prevent central canal stenosis you still develop this condition, your doctor will generally first recommend a treatment program consisting of conservative methods such as physical therapy, exercise, hot/cold therapy and medications.

 Some people may be recommended for surgery in certain cases, however.
 If symptoms persist after weeks or months of conservative treatment, contact Laser Spine Institute to learn how our minimally invasive spine surgery is a safer and effective alternative to traditional open neck and back surgery.^